tushar-81/AI-chainmodel/README.md

 }
 ```

-The API will return a JSON response with the processed result and details about each processing step:
+The API returns a JSON response with the processed result and details about each processing step:

 ```json
 {